What people are saying

 Pam Malloy MN, RN, FPCN, FAAN

-I’ll Have It God’s Way—Living Fully Now and Into Your Forever is a much-needed book.
+I’ll Have It God’s Way is a much-needed book.
 It is also a brave book, one that I will be recommending to many.
 Hattie Bryant writes with compassion and insight about the importance of facing the truth that we are not God and we will all die.
 While we don’t like to think about death, it is good stewardship on our part to make advance directives for our own comfort and peace of mind.
 Planning also is a kindness to our loved ones.
 How empowering it is to know that we can be armed with knowledge of the process and make wise decisions for our medical choices, making sure there will be someone to see that our wishes are carried out.
 This book is written for Christians and it is designed to be used as a group and includes video as well.
 What an excellent resource for all of us.
 Thank you, Hattie, for writing this wise yet down-to-earth and biblical guide to inspire us to “live fully now and into our forever!”

 Nancie Carmichael, Author